 What do we do, when given the space and airtime, the person doesn’t want to talk? ….
 Dr Gary Chapman’s Five Love Languages® speaks of those who love by talking.. and those who love without using words.
 Simple acts of kindness like brewing a Milo or coffee – a young man I once knew would bring his wife iced water in a plastic cup, so it wouldn’t smash if she threw it in anger – just sitting together for a while are actions that show we are safe and supportive in helping someone with depression.
 Again, respect.
 Ask permission.
 Do not assume, and do not pour hot Milo down someone’s throat because it’s good for them!

 Persons who are overwhelmed by depressive symptoms such as negative thoughts, lack of feeling.
 Being unable to find pleasure in things they used to do, they may need some encouragement in order to step out and reach for mental health support.
 Accompanying the person for a walk, a simple meal perhaps, watching TV together helps them feel that you are there.
 A more active person might go for a run or play a game of badminton, or some other game that comes in a box or a Playstation.
-Motivation can help the person bounce back with resilience mental health.
+Motivation can help the person bounce back through building mental health resilience.

 “she would wait patiently for hours while I fight my battle to get out of the house just to go and eat.”